JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Day 5

 Friday, 12 August, 2022

 Today, I found that some of the HackerRank challenges are terribly worded.
 I also got to where I wanted to know more about how functions worked, as I felt that was holding me back, so I decided to resume working ahead in my next class and was able to get two whole assignments completed.
 In the second of those programs (called discount.py) I even found a place where it just made sense to write funtions.
 We have not actually gotten to where they have taught us how to write functions yet, but I have had enough exposure to them, that I know the basics.
 I also know just how valuable functions will be in programming, so I am happy to see that I am starting to see the benifit of using them.

+Day 6

+Saturday, 13 August, 2022

+Today, I practiced working with files, while loops and if statements.
+I added data to a text file for the first time, which was cool.
+I am doing a better job at not over complicating things.
+Tomorrow, I am looking forward to stopping and worshipping.